ineiti/fledger/README.md

 When running a node, each user must be able to receive _Mana_ in a reasonable timeframe (minutes), so she can use the ledger.

+For a more thorough introduction to the goals of fledger, see here: [Fledger Docs](https://fledg.re)

 A first use-case of Fledger is to have a decentralized webserver:
 1. A user clicks on the link to the website
 1. The browser downloads the fledger code